-The procedure described in Section 3.5 was applied to come to a single, integrated ES map of Inle Lake watershed (Figure 16).
+The procedure described in Section 3.5 was applied to come to a single, integrated ES map of Inle Lake watershed (Figure 17).
 This can be considered an important base layer for any development of conservation policies and, in particular, when proposing additional or upgraded conservation zones.
 Continuous stretches of high ES (green colour) can be considered appropriate for intensified nature conservation.measures and enforcement.
 Interestingly, several Reserved Forests and Protected Public Forests can no longer be considered as providing major benefits from ES.
-At the same time, some parts of the watershed (e.g. in the west and northeast) do provide notable ES, while currently not holding any protected status.
-Based on this map, in particular Ye Aye R.F., some patches south from Ye Aye, and the eastern section of Inle East R.F. could be considered suitable candidates for designation of a higher protection status, such as inclusion in the MAB core zone.
+At the same time, some parts of the watershed (e.g., in the west and northeast) do provide notable ES, but have no current protected status.
+Based on this map, in particular Ye Aye R.F., some patches south from Ye Aye, and the eastern section of Inle East RF could be considered suitable candidates for designation of a higher protection status, such as inclusion in the MAB core zone, based on the selected ES.

-Figure 16.
-Overall Ecosystem Services map of Inle Lake watershed.
+Figure 17.
+Overall selected Ecosystem Services (ESPI, baseflow contribution, climate cooling, carbon storage, sediment yield reduction) map of Inle Lake watershed.